 Even then, Kathy Gilnagh’s troubles weren’t over.
 She took a wrong turn … lost her friends … found herself alone on the Second-Class promenade, with no idea how to reach the boats.
 The deck was deserted, except for a single man leaning against the rail, staring moodily into the night.
 He let her stand on his shoulders, and she managed to climb to the next deck up.
 When she finally reached the boat deck, No. 16 was just starting down.
 A man warned her off – there was no more room.
 ‘But I want to go with my sister!’
 Kathy cried … ‘All right, get in,’ he sighed, and she slipped into the boat as it dropped to the sea – another Third-Class passenger safely away.

-Gilnagh described James Farrell as her ‘guardian angel’.
-He appears to have reached the upper decks, according to an Irish Independent report of 15 May 1912, about a letter written home by Katie concerning the ‘sad fate of fellow-passengers from her district’:
+Gilnagh described James Farrell as her ‘guardian angel.’
+He appears to have reached the upper decks, according to an Irish Independent report from May 15, 1912 about a letter written home by Katie concerning the ‘sad fate of fellow-passengers from her district’:

 A County Longford survivor